spatie/sheets/README.md

 - Stores your content wherever you want (uses Laravel's filesystem component)
 - Keeps multiple collections of content (e.g. posts, pages, etc.)
 - Casts your document contents to Eloquent-like classes with accessors
-- Exposes a router macro to map sheets to url's and views without needing a controller
 - Convention over configuration, near-zero setup if you use the defaults

 ## Installation